opennetworkinglab/tassen/README.md

 ### Mapping to Target-specific BNG-UP Implementations

-The directory `mapr` contains the reference implementation of the runtime mapping logic to translate P4Runtime RPCs for the logical P4 program (`bng.p4`) to target-specific ones, e.g., for Tofino, FPGA, Broadcom Q2C, etc.
+The directory `mapr` contains the reference implementation of the runtime logic to translate P4Runtime RPCs for the logical P4 program (`bng.p4`) to target-specific ones, e.g., for Tofino, FPGA, Broadcom Q2C, etc.